pouncyisdead/gpt-dir/README.md

-# gpt-dir (Deno-first)
+# gpt-dir

-Convert one or more directories into a single **structured text** (or JSON) artifact, optimized for AI ingestion and code review.
+Convert one or more directories into a **structured text** (or JSON) artifact, optimized for AI ingestion and code review.

 ## Quick start